rogerkeays/galador/README.md

   * [Galador](maps/countries/galador.1995.jpg?raw=true): the main continent where most of the action happens.
 Galador houses many different races and peoples in a constant state of struggle.
   * [Imnusa](maps/countries/imnusa.jpg?raw=true): home of the minotaurs, where the weak are quickly weeded out.
 Also a frequent source of problems for the denizens of Galador due to its proximity and the minotaurs skilled seamanship.
   * [Jrun](maps/countries/jrun.jpg?raw=true): a cold southern continent waiting to be explored.
   * [Aldred](maps/countries/aldred.jpg?raw=true): a difficult to reach island somewhere in the Cold Sea.
-Those who find this place tend to stay, usually because they can't get back.
+Those who find this place tend to stay, usually because they have no means to get back.
   * [Axe Island](maps/countries/axe-island.jpg?raw=true): the home of the dwarves, where they sought refuge after the ignominious loss of their leader to the humans on their arrival to Galador.
   * [The World](maps/countries/world.jpg?raw=true): a kender's approximation of the known world.
 May also include figments of the map-maker's imagination.

 ## Characters (PCs)

-  * [Palmyra of Delaware](characters/palmyra-of-delaware.pdf?raw=true): Level 13 lawful-good elf mage.
-Prince of Delaware.
   * [Moonwick Lightfinger](characters/moonwick-lightfinger.pdf?raw=true): Level 9 chaotic-neutral kender thief.
   * [Matanzas Celsa](characters/matanzas-celsa.pdf?raw=true): Level 7 neutral-good dwarf fighter.
   * [Silverglade Sharpeye](characters/silverglade-sharpeye.pdf?raw=true): Level 6 chaotic-good elf fighter.